NexarDeveloper/nexar-design-render-demo/README.md

 Comments are now supported.
 If comments exist in the design when it is opened, the comments panel will be shown auomatically on the right hand side.
 To enable / disable the panel and to refresh the comments (automatic refresh through GraphQL subscriptions is a work in progress) use the `Comments` menu option.

-The below example shows the comments panel visible.
+The below example shows the comments panel visible:

 ![image](https://user-images.githubusercontent.com/623551/221545138-93b27ff8-2977-47af-9222-ada436d35240.png)